Terra Incognito 1990

 The film was edited on a 16mm Steenbeck.
 After editing for a while, I decided I wanted to finish it on film, which was pretty rare in those days at the U of R; I think Lorene Jewitt was my only classmate who finished a film on film when I was there.

-I can’t quite remember the steps, but I’m pretty sure after working with the footage for a while, I had an internegative made from the original reversal footage, then a workprint made from the internegative so I could begin to edit in earnest, then I sent the cutting copy and interneg to a neg cutter, probably in Vancouver.
-Alpha Cine in Vancouver was likely the lab that made my only print.
+I can’t quite remember the steps, but I’m pretty sure I had an internegative made from the original reversal footage, then a workprint made from the internegative so I could begin to edit in earnest.
+After picture lock I sent the cutting copy and interneg to the Vancouver neg cutter, Gay Black.
+Alpha Cine in Vancouver was the lab that made my only print.
+In 2025 I finally got around to getting a decent digital scan made from the print by Frame Discreet in Toronto.

-I only learned after completing the film that I had butchered the Latin, and the title should properly have been “Terra Incognita”.
+I only learned after completing Terra Incognito that I had butchered the Latin, and the title should properly have been “Terra Incognita”.

 Ah well, this was all before the internet when it was harder to find things.